Reed-CompBio/spras/docs/tutorial/beginner.rst

 Once loaded, the session will display all reconstructed subnetworks for a given dataset, organized by algorithm and parameter combination.

 .. image:: ../_static/images/cytoscape-opened.png
-   :alt: description of the image
+   :alt: What cytoscape should look like after uploading the .cys file
    :width: 500
    :align: center